Stefan Kukoljac

-Stefan Kukoljac (Стефан Кукољац; born 7 April 1996) is a Serbian retired footballer who plays as a defender for Serbian club OFK Beograd.
+Stefan Kukoljac (Стефан Кукољац; born 7 April 1996) is a Serbian footballer who plays as a defender for Serbian club OFK Beograd.

 Club career

 Voždovac

 Born in Dortmund, Kukoljac passed youth categories with Čukarički and also played in Germany for some period of his youth career.
 In summer 2015, Kukoljac signed with Voždovac, but moved on one-year loan to Crvena zvezda Mali Mokri Lug shortly after.
 Kukoljac made 23 appearances and scored one goal for the team during the 2015–16 Serbian League Belgrade season, and was elected in the team of Belgrade football association ending of 2015.
 Kukoljac spent the pre-season training with Voždovac in summer 2016, but later moved on new one-year loan to Sinđelić Beograd.

 Later career

 In August 2017, Kukoljac signed a one-year contract with Slovenian club Triglav Kranj.
 He left Triglav during the winter break in early 2018 and returned to Serbia, playing for lower division sides FK BASK and Crvena Zvezda MML.
 On 14 July 2019, Kukoljac joined OFK Beograd.